22 Jul 24

 The European summer months of June, July and August are popular times to walk the Camino, but they are also the hottest.
 While clear, sunny skies and long daylight hours make for lovely long days of walking, walking when temperatures reach 30+ degrees hiking can be brutal, so you need to take extra precautions.

-Here are some things you can do to keep yourself safe and enjoy your Camino if you are walking through Spain, Portugal, France or Italy during summer and you experience high temperatures and humidity.
+Here are some things you can do to keep yourself safe and enjoy your Camino if you are walking through Spain, Portugal, France or Italy in hot weather during summer, when you can experience high heat and humidity.

 1. Be an early bird